 In an age of spam bots and seemingly endless online scams it is unfortunate that AI should have arrived on the scene when it did as it has only multiplied these issues tenfold.
 However, since my focus here is related to art and creativity, I will not stray into this territory.
 Suffice it to say, there is more than hollow art to be concerned about.

 One of the most frustrating aspects of the extreme corner-cutting that AI provides people who aren't willing to put in the work is that so many have quickly adopted it into dishonest business practices.
-It is not only common for people to create false artist names and sell their "art" online, presenting themselves as a sort of art dealer for artists that doesn't even exist, but what is is especially heinous is when people like this specifically tell AI programs to imitate the style of current artists.
+It is not only common for people to create false artist names and sell their "art" online, presenting themselves as a sort of art dealer for artists that doesn't even exist, but what is especially heinous is when people like this specifically tell AI programs to imitate the style of current artists.
 I briefly touched upon this earlier, but feel it is important to elaborate on this point.

 Within just a year or two of AI image generating programs becoming advanced enough to produce serviceable imagery I started seeing posts online by well established artist lamenting the fact that they could no longer support themselves financially on their art.
 The reason was, somewhat ironically, partially due to their own popularity online.
 You see, these artist had been in high demand for several years, but when AI came along many people started simply telling the software to make images in the style of these artists, therefore eliminating both the time and cost of a commission, or even the much simpler price of buying a simple print from them.
 There have even been attempts by people to make a profit of these "in the style of..." images.